- BS in Chemistry, National Taiwan University

 He did a postdoctoral research with Dr. Gerald Crabtree at Stanford Medical School where he investigated the functions of Brg chromatin remodeling complex and developed a new chemically induced proximity technique based on abscisic acid.

-He moved to UNM at 2012 to start his independent research group.
+He started at UNM for his independent research group and later moved to the Case Western Reserve University.
 His research focuses on the development of novel chemical biology tools for biomedical research.